 Students who are unable to complete the course within the maximum timeframe are not eligible for Title IV funds.
-They must be terminated form the program and may be permitted to re-enroll in the program on a cash pay basis.
+However, they may continue as a student at the institution on a cash pay basis with the status of being passed max time.
 If there are mitigating circumstances a student may appeal a determination of exceeding maximum time frame but that will be done on a case-by-case basis.